mongodb/docs/source/uuid.rst

 ---------------------------------

-Users can workaround the problems described above by configuring their applications with the appropriate :class:`~bson.binary.UuidRepresentation`.
+Users can workaround the problems described above by configuring their applications with the appropriate :py:class`~bson.binary.UuidRepresentation`.
-Configuring the representation modifies PyMongo's behavior while encoding :class:`uuid.UUID` objects to BSON and decoding Binary subtype 3 and 4 fields from BSON.
+Configuring the representation modifies PyMongo's behavior while encoding :py:class`uuid.UUID` objects to BSON and decoding Binary subtype 3 and 4 fields from BSON.

 Applications can set the UUID representation in one of the following ways: